• Skip to primary navigation

 black history month nycThe African Burial Ground National Monument was discovered in 1991 during excavations for a skyscraper, revealing the graves of hundreds of slaves from the 1600s and 1700s.

-It’s a quiet spot for reflection, with a marble rotunda carved with African symbols, including heart-shaped Akoma, representing patience and tolerance
+It’s a quiet spot for reflection, with a marble rotunda carved with African symbols, including heart-shaped Akoma, representing patience and tolerance.

 Walk a few blocks along Broadway to the must-see World Trade Center, with its 9/11 Memorial plaza marking the original footprints of the original Twin Towers; the sobering National September 11 Museum; and the sky-high observatory at One World Trade Center.

 The World Trade Center stop may very well be your most memorable NYC stop.
-Allow at least two hours to see the museum.

 9/11 Memorial at World Trade Center